anujjha13/NamasteReact/Ep3_LayingFoundation/Readme.md

  4. JS Engine or Browser will only understand pure js or EcmaScript (heard of ES6) ,so it will not able to understand line 27 code.

- 5. Babel(Basically a JS compiler) is used for transcompiling the jsx code so that it will read by JSengine or React will understand.It is not created by Facebook lol.And parcel has downloaded babel
+ 5. Babel(Basically a JS compiler) is used for transcompiling the jsx code so that it will read by JSengine or React will understand.It is not created by Facebook lol.And parcel has downloaded babel .It wil also covert older version js code to es6 as well.

- 6.
+ 6. We have used some extentions
+    .
+Es lint for linting
+    .
+Prettier to make our code pretty 😂
+    .
+Better comments
+    .
+Bracket colorizer

+ 7.